TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

 !!! attention
     Some settings are only visible for Plex Pass holders.

-All the changes you will need to do on your Plex server.
+All the changes you will need to do on your Plex Media Server.

 ![!Plex App](images/plex-settings-icon.png)

-!!! tip "Why didn't you cover option .... ?"
+!!! info "Why didn't you cover option .... ?"
      I will only cover settings that I think might be interesting or are personal preference, if you like me to cover some other settings, please contact me on [![Discord chat](https://img.shields.io/discord/492590071455940612?style=for-the-badge&color=4051B5&logo=discord)](https://trash-guides.info/discord){:target="_blank" rel="noopener noreferrer"}

 ## Settings